2022-11-10

 \(H_a: \text{Education affects votes for Death Penalty}\\\)

-, and develop and intuition for it.
+We are now ready to perform our statistical inference.
+We will use the standard Pearson chi-square test, and develop and intuition for it.
 We will then do a permutation test to have an alternative method to complete the same task.

 Pearson's Chi-squared test